Bayan2019/learn-file-storage-s3-golang-starter/boot.dev.md

 * Objects are stored in a flat namespace (no directories)
 * An object's metadata is stored with the object itself

+### File System Illusion

+Directories are really great for organizing stuff.
+Storing everything in one giant bucket makes a big hard-to-manage mess.
+So, S3 makes your objects feel like they're in directories, even though they're not.

+Keys inside of a bucket are just strings.
+And strings can have slashes, right?
+Right.

 ## Video Streaming

 ## Security